Ladrillo/pull_requests_app/README.md

 This app is a thin wrapper around the GitHub API.

-It currently supports a single endpoint but is built to scale a bit more.
+It currently supports an endpoint to **fetch open pull requests of a repo**, along with the commits of each pr.

 `[GET] https://pr-app.herokuapp.com/api/openprs?repo={repo}&limit={limit}&page={page}`